helm/charts/stable/spring-cloud-data-flow/README.md

 Note that this chart pulls in many different Docker images so can take a while to fully install.

-### Disabling Skipper Server
+### Feature Toggles

-If you only need to deploy tasks, the Skipper Server and Messaging layer can be disabled, for example:
+If you only need to deploy tasks and schedules, streams can be disabled:

-`--set skipper.enabled=false --set rabbitmq.enabled=false`
+`--set features.streaming.enabled=false --set rabbitmq.enabled=false`

+If you only need to deploy streams, tasks and schedules can be disabled:

+`--set features.batch.enabled=false`

+NOTE: Both `features.streaming.enabled` and `features.batch.enabled` should not be set to `false` at the same time.

 ## Configuration